-1. Every inch of the course must be traveled by each racer.
-In the event of a routing error, e.g., wrong turn, the racer may be driven

-- 2. If a racer or team needs to leave the course, his/her crew must note the exact location with a numbered stake in the ground.
+- 1. Every inch of the course must be traveled by each racer.
+In the event of a routing error, e.g., wrong turn, the racer may be driven back to the exact original spot where he/she left the course and continue running from that location.
+There will be no allowance made for lost time or miles run in the wrong direction. - 2.
+If a racer or team needs to leave the course, his/her crew must note the exact location with a numbered stake in the ground.
 This numbered stake must be visible from the road in both directions.
 The racer and his or her team must then resume the race from the same place that he/she left it.
 The numbered stakes will be provided to all runners at Runner Check-In.
 Racers may only leave the course for appropriate reasons such as rest or medical attention.
 Focus must be kept on the speedy completion of the course. - 3.
 If a racer or team withdraws, he/she or his/her crew must contact Race Headquarters or a Time Station immediately.
 Team number, reason for withdrawal, time of withdrawal, and miles completed must be stated.
 All racers and crew who drop are encouraged and expected to come to the finish line and the post-race brunch to greet and celebrate with their fellow racers and crews. - 4.
 All Emergency Evacuation costs for participants or crews will be borne by that person or their heirs.
 The race organizers are in no way liable or responsible for emergency evacuation.